dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/app-android-settings-configuration.md

 ## Log in and first time setup { #capture_app_andoid_settings_webapp_login }

 After a user installs and launches the Android Settings Web App for the first time, the web app will require setting and saving the default values of the configuration.
-This will apply default settings to all android devices connected to the instance.
+This will apply default settings to all Android devices connected to the instance.

 ![](resources/images/capture-app-first-time-setup.png)